martinalupini/progetto-SDCC/README.md

 ## Leader Election Algorithms Implementation

-## Starting the simulation
+## Getting started on AWS EC2

 To simulate the execution of a leader election algorithm follow the next steps:

 1. Create an EC2 instance.
-2. Open one terminal in the directory where you have saved the instance and connect to the EC2 instance:
+2. Open one terminal in the directory where you have saved the rsa key and connect to the EC2 instance:
 ```
 ssh -i <filename>.pem ec2-user@<public-ip>
 ```
-3. Install github on EC2 and clone this repository:
+3. Install git on EC2 and clone this repository:
 ```
 sudo yum update
 sudo yum install git -y
 git clone https://github.com/martinalupini/progetto-SDCC
 ```
-4. Install Docker and Docker Compose by running:
+4. Install Docker and Docker Compose:
 ```
 ./install_docker.sh
 ```
 > [!NOTE]
 > After running the script the instance will reboot.
-After waiting a few seconds, connect again to the istance by typing from your terminal the command at point 1.
+Wait a few seconds and connect again to the instance by typing from your terminal the command at point 1.

-Now the environment is ready to start the simulation
+Now the environment is ready to start the simulation.

-## Simulation
+## Starting the simulation

+> [!WARNING]
+> This step is mandatory

 At first you need to choose between "Chang-Roberts" and "Bully" by writing in the file **configuration.txt**.
-If no algorithm is selected the default algorithm is Bully.
+If no algorithm is selected the default algorithm is Chang-Roberts.

-In the directory **Scripts/** you can find several scripts to simulate the leader election algorithm.
-- To start the simulation type from the directory progetto-SDCC/ (**this step is mandatory**):
+- To start the simulation type from the directory *progetto-SDCC/*:
 ```
 ./Scripts/start.sh
 ```
+After that 16 containers (15 nodes and the registry) will be started.
+At the end, the node with the higher ID will be elected.

+## Interacting with the simulation

+In the directory *Scripts/* you can find several scripts to interact with the simulation.
-Now I suggest to open a new terminal, connect to the istance and run the following scripts.
+Once the composition is up and running, I suggest to open a new terminal, connect to the instance and run the following scripts from the directory *progetto-SDCC/*.

-- After starting the composition there will be a leader elected.
-I suggest to stop all the containers by typing:
+- To stop all the containers type:
 ```
 ./Scripts/stop_all.sh
 ```